-Any proposed development on lands with a 'Sustainable Neighbourhood Infrastructure' (SNI) zoning objective or Specific Local Objective (SLO):
+All proposed development on lands with a 'Sustainable Neighbourhood Infrastructure' (SNI) zoning objective or Specific Local Objective (SLO) 10 or 22:

-- Shall be required to identify the existing and permitted uses/structures within the zone and demonstrate how the proposed development will protect and/or improve existing facilities and services. - Shall maintain the recreational value of the site by retaining a minimum of 20% usable open space in development proposals.
-This may not apply where an existing facility is located within a more urban, mixed use setting, as identified by SLO 10 and SLO 22. - Should incorporate measures to improve public use of the site and/or facilities as appropriate and seek to improve permeability through and linkages to adjoining lands. - Shall be well designed having regard to the site context, landscape features, heritage within or adjoining the site. - Should be compatible with or complement the existing facilities and services.
+Shall be required to identify all existing and any permitted uses/structures within the overall SNI zoning objective lands of which the proposal is a part and demonstrate how the proposed development will protect and/or improve existing SNI facilities and uses including their associated amenity / recreational facilities and uses.

+- Without prejudice to the above, shall maintain the recreational value of the overall SNI zoning objective lands of which the proposal is a part by retaining 20% or more usable open space in development proposals.
+A derogation may only apply where an existing facility is located within a more urban, mixed use setting.
+Such facilities and uses will typically be as identified by SLO 10 and SLO 22. - Should incorporate measures to improve public use of the site and/or facilities as appropriate and be required to maximise improvements to walking and cycling permeability and accessibility both within and through the site and linkages to adjoining lands especially related to access to active travel and public transport stops. - Shall be well designed having regard to the site context, landscape features and any heritage within or adjoining the site. - Should be compatible with or complement the existing SNI facilities and uses. - Shall ensure that the amenities currently enjoyed by the existing SNI use / facilities are adequately protected in terms of noise, daylight / sunlight and, overlooking as appropriate. - Should seek to share facilities as appropriate.
+Such facilities might include car parking, pitches, sports halls, etc. - Shall submit a detailed justification for any non-SNI uses (SNI uses are defined above) demonstrating how the proposed development will protect and/or enhance the existing SNI use and function of the overall SNI zoning objective lands of which the proposal is a part. - All proposals within the Sandyford Urban Framework Plan area shall also refer to the objectives set out in Appendix 16 SUFP with respect to the SNI zoning (including section 2.3.6 of the SUFP).

-- Shall ensure that there is sufficient spatial capacity to accommodate the future needs of the existing and/or proposed SNI development.
-In this regard, a Masterplan may be required. - Shall ensure that the amenities currently enjoyed by the existing use/structures are adequately protected in terms of noise, daylight / sunlight and, overlooking as appropriate. - Should seek to share facilities as appropriate.
-Such facilities might include car parking, pitches, sports halls, etc.
+For the avoidance of any doubt, all development proposals shall demonstrate that there is sufficient spatial capacity to accommodate the future needs of the existing and/or any proposed SNI facilities within the overall SNI zoning objective lands of which the proposal is a part.
+In this regard, a Masterplan may be required.

+When assessing any proposal, the Planning Authority will consult with any relevant authority.